fluid-obx/fm-deploy/README.md

 # 🚀 FileMaker Server in Docker (Ubuntu + systemd)
 ### **A production-ready FileMaker Server image**

-Welcome to a **sane, repeatable, no-nonsense** way to run **Claris FileMaker Server** inside Docker.
+Welcome to a **sane, repeatable** way to run **Claris FileMaker Server** inside Docker.
 This project produces a **fully installed, snapshot-clean FileMaker Server image** published to GHCR, install-once and run anywhere.

 ---